Recovery of Lost Income in a Personal Injury Case

-If you were seriously hurt in an accident, chances are, you had to spend some time at home recovering from your injuries.
-Whether it was a broken leg, an injured shoulder, or a spinal injury, lengthy recovery time will result in time off work or missed employment opportunities.
+If you were seriously hurt in an accident, chances are you had to spend some time at home recovering from your injuries.
+Whether it was a broken leg, injured shoulder, or spinal injury, the lengthy recovery time will result in time off work or missed employment opportunities.
 Even if you did not have a full time job at the time of the accident, but were actively seeking employment, an injury may have caused you economic harm by preventing you from getting hired.

-An experienced attorney can help you recover your lost earnings as part of your personal injury case.
+An experienced Los Angeles personal injury attorney can help you recover your lost earnings as part of your injury case.
 At Injury Justice, we work closely with our clients from the very start of the case to make sure we explore every possible avenue of recovery.
 Below you will find a list of things to help you successfully prove lost earnings.

 Loss of Past Earnings